naveenupreti/Python-Notes/README.md

 ## 🖥️ How to Use
 1. Open the `syllabus/` folder and read the syllabus PDF or `syllabus.html`.
 2. Browse `notes/`, `programs/`, and `assignments/` folders to access content.
-3. Download `.py` files and run them in Python (IDLE / VSCode / Jupyter).
+3. Download `.py` files and run them in Python (IDLE / Thonny / VSCode / Jupyter).
 4. Use the Downloads ZIP for offline access.

 ---